IgorDeepakM/SpacePony/README.md

   ```

 * Note pass by value in lambdas is currently essentially a double copy (only inside SpacePony).
 First the argument is copied to the stack and then it is copied to a heap allocated structure.
 Why?
 Because there is no escape analysis and the passed aggregate can be sent or stored somewhere and because of that it cannot be on the stack.
 There is room for future optimizations regarding this, similar to how Pony can allocate on stack rather than heap.

+* Currently not supported is the C `const` qualifier.
+This might affect lowering for some targets and therefore it must taken into account in the future.
+To map the `const` qualifier in SpacePony, one possibility to have `let` be const in the C FFI.
+However, this doesn't cover everything as `embed` also might be const.
+Adding an annotation `\cconst\` to the type can cover this.

 ### Inline assembler supported